KelvinJC/Bitcoin-price-tracker/README.md

 # Bitcoin-price-tracker
-Interactive chart of bitcoin prices over 30 days
+An interactive chart of bitcoin prices over 30 days

 ## Introduction